Talalqasimi11/cricket-league-app/README.md

 # Cookie flags (OPTIONAL)
 COOKIE_SECURE=false
-# Set to true to rotate refresh tokens on each use
+# Set to true to rotate refresh tokens on each use (enabled by default in production)
 ROTATE_REFRESH_ON_USE=false
+# Set to true to return password reset tokens in response body (DEVELOPMENT ONLY - NEVER enable in production)
+RETURN_RESET_TOKEN_IN_BODY=false
 ```

 ### Required Environment Variables